 Located just across the street from Copenhagen University, Skt.
 Petri is one of Choice's Ascend properties, delivering luxury and comfort for those traveling to Denmark's capital city.

 Nightly rates hover around US$386, but reward nights cost only 20,000 points.
-If you bought Choice points under the terms of the current promotion, you'd only spend $139—a 64% savings compared to paying the cash rate.
+If you bought Choice points at 0.71¢ per point through the current promotion, you'd only spend $141 per night.
+That's a 63% savings compared to paying the cash rate.

 Chill in Stockholm